Constraining Participation: Affordances of Feedback Features in Interfaces to Large Language Models: Discussion

 \subsection{Deliberative Processes}

-As previously noted, the existing feedback features request feedback from users to developers and discourage both feedback from groups of users and discussion amongst users.
-In other words, feedback through existing features is atomised and unidirectional \cite{Wang2023-pf}.
-Additionally, as the number of ChatGPT users has grown and the system has stabilised over time, user input has been constrained from a wide to a narrow aperture---from free-text feedback forms to open-text feedback windows to singular buttons focused on crowdsourcing inputs to RLHF.
-These latest feedback formats are inadequate for resolving social and ethical considerations, requiring us to consider other design approaches.
+As discussed in Section~\ref{participatoryAI}, resolving social and ethical issues in AI deployment is increasingly framed as a political task rather than a technical task.
+One potential direction for redesigning feedback processes to address such issues politically is to incorporate elements of deliberation---structured dialogue among users and (potentially) with developers.

-If algorithmic fairness is primarily a political task, as Wong \cite{Wong2020-fc} argues, rather than solely a technical task, we must consider how to resolve issues of bias and fairness politically rather than technically.
 Alongside aggregating citizen preferences through voting, deliberation among citizens is a key element of democratic legitimacy \cite{Fishkin1991-nv,Knight1994-lc,Curato2017-iw}.
-Deliberative democracy involves an association of members who govern their affairs by deliberation among the members \cite{Elster1998-vl}---making collective decisions determined by those subject to the decisions: not only their preferences but also their reasoning \cite{Cohen2005-af}.
-Such associations tend to be between broad groups of people---in this context, users, developers, and potentially groups of both---and are directed towards participants considering others' perspectives and potentially changing their own over time.
+Deliberative democracy involves an association of members who govern their affairs through deliberation among the members \cite{Elster1998-vl}---making collective decisions based not only on their preferences but also on their reasoning \cite{Cohen2005-af}.
+Such associations typically involve broad groups of people and encourage participants to consider others' perspectives and potentially revise their own views over time

-Interestingly, survey respondents identified several other platforms on which they discuss their experiences and preferences regarding ChatGPT, engaging in the kind of collective deliberation that the existing feedback features discourage.
-For example, OpenAI discussion forums allow communication between users and developers and subreddits such as r/ChatGPT allow discussion amongst users (without monitoring or oversight by OpenAI).
-However, it is unclear whether or how these discussions are input into development processes; while they function as evaluative feedback, there is no clear cybernetic feedback loop.
+Deliberative processes could change the existing affordances of user participation in iterating LLMs.
+For example, where current interfaces \emph{discourage} reasoned discussion among users, deliberative platforms could explicitly \emph{request} reasoning from participants and \emph{allow} for bidirectional communication between users and developers, along with evolving perspectives, moving toward genuine feedback loops rather than the unidirectional channels currently prevalent.
+Interestingly, some respondents identified several other platforms on which they discuss their experiences and preferences regarding ChatGPT, engaging in the kind of collective deliberation that the existing feedback features \emph{discourage.} For example, OpenAI discussion forums \emph{allow} communication between users and developers and subreddits such as r/ChatGPT \emph{allow} discussion among users (without monitoring or oversight by OpenAI).
+However, it is unclear whether or how these discussions feed back into development.